HenrykHaniewicz/PulseBlast/README.md

 Directories / files inside the text file need not be in any particular order.

-TOAs will be printed to the screen in TEMPO2 format (likely to be improved in the near future).
+TOAs will be printed to the screen in TEMPO2 format however, currently, the telescope name *will* need to be changed by the user to the newly used TEMPO2 codes until I can figure out how to implement this.

 **Templates**